In this article, I will dissect everything required to become a strength and conditioning coach.

-The only requirement for the certification is that you have a bachelors degree.
+The only requirement for the certification is that you have a bachelor’s degree.

-You do not need a bachelors degree in an exercise science related field though.
+You do not need a bachelor’s degree in an exercise science-related field though.

 NASM PES (performance enhancement specialist)

-In my opinion, this is the most advanced progressive for training any athlete or clients of personal training.
+In my opinion, this is the most advanced progressive for training any athlete or client of personal training.

-This is a very well recognized certification and in my opinion is on par with the CSCS certification from NSCA.
+This is a very well recognized certification and, in my opinion, is on par with the CSCS certification from NSCA.

 Another beneficial certification for strength and conditioning coaches is the NASM CES (corrective exercise specialist).

-This certification can help make athletes more efficient and prevent injuries which is just as essential as the athletic training itself.
-See my full article on various corrective exercise certifications.
+This certification can help make athletes more efficient and prevent injuries which is just as essential as the athletic performance training itself.

 SCCC (strength and conditioning coach certified)